 Interesting Facts About Asynchronous (and remote) Work

-In the following section, we will share some of the most interesting facts about asynchronous work:
+In the following section, we will share some of the most relevant observations about asynchronous work and modern communication habits:

 Making Asynchronous Communication Work With the Right Technology

 As mentioned earlier, proper asynchronous communication requires the right workplace technology.
-Modern employee communications solutions offer features and functionalities necessary to enable employees to collaborate and communicate more efficiently.
+Modern employee communications solutions offer features and functionalities necessary to enable employees to collaborate and communicate more efficiently without relying on constant real-time interaction.

 Some of the must-have features to look for include: